China investigating top general over serious violations, says defence ministry

 China's most senior general is under investigation, China's defence ministry said on Saturday (Jan 24), in the highest-profile purge to date of senior military leadership just as Beijing modernises its forces and tries to further project its might.

-Zhang Youxia serves as second-in-command under President Xi Jinping as vice-chairman of the Central Military Commission - the supreme command body - and has long been seen as Xi's closest military ally.
+Zhang Youxia is second-in-command under President Xi Jinping as vice-chairman of the Central Military Commission — the supreme command body — and has long been seen as Xi's closest military ally.

 The ministry said Zhang and Liu Zhenli, chief of staff of the CMC's Joint Staff Department, were under investigation for suspected serious violations of discipline and law.